Financial & Affiliate Disclosures

 Inform Your Strategy: Access the Research Kit

-Referral Disclosure: By clicking above, you will be directed to an official fulfillment portal.
-Maitland Wealth may receive a commission if you open an account, which supports our ongoing independent research.
+Request a Research Kit »Referral Disclosure: By clicking above, you will be directed to a third-party fulfillment portal.
+As an independent publisher, Maitland Wealth may receive a commission if you open an account.
+This structural support allows our researchers to maintain a non-advisory, data-driven methodology.

 Research Methodology: Within this website, terms such as "Review," "Evaluation," or "Analysis" refer strictly to our independent editorial review of publicly available fee schedules, custodial data, and regulatory filings.
-Maitland Wealth is a digital publisher, not a CPA firm; our findings are not financial audits as defined by GAAP standards.
+Maitland Wealth is a digital publisher, not a CPA firm; our findings are not financial audits as defined by US GAAP standards.
 This research informs self-directed strategy and is for educational purposes only.